sage-ali/hng12/BE-stage-00/README.md

 ## API Documentation

-- `GET /api/datetime`: Returns the current date and time in ISO format
+- `GET /api`: Returns my email, current date and time in ISO format, and GitHub URL of the project's codebase.

 ## Technologies Used